-Bariatric surgery is a major operation to treat obesity.
-It changes the anatomy of your gut to ensure you can only eat smaller meals, and you therefore take in less calories.
+Bariatric surgery is the name given to a major operation that’s performed to treat obesity.
+It’s designed to change the anatomy of your gut to ensure you can only eat smaller meals, and so you take in less calories as a result.
 It requires a great deal of commitment pre-surgery to lose weight, and sticking to certain rules after surgery to ensure success.

-But the upsides are long-term reduction in weight, improvement to aches and pains in your joints, and improvement or reversal of risk factors such as Type 2 diabetes and high blood pressure that carry a risk of stroke, heart attacks and early death.
-It’s life-saving but not a quick fix, and not to be undertaken lightly.
+The upsides are long-term reduction in weight, improvement to aches and pains in your joints, and improvement or reversal of risk factors such as Type 2 diabetes and high blood pressure that carry a risk of stroke, heart attacks and early death.
+It’s life-saving but it isn’t any kind of quick fix, and must never be undertaken lightly.

-NHS England, which sets the rules for our health service, has advised that any candidate must have attended a supervised, structured weight management for at least 12 months before surgery.
+Potential candidates are also advised they must have attended a supervised, structured weight management for at least 12 months before surgery.

 Bariatric surgery involves a whole team of experts, not just surgeons.
 There are psychologists, dieticians, nurse specialists and any other specialist doctors who need to consider your other medical problems before any surgery.
 You will be expected to hit certain weight loss targets prior to surgery, and they will keep in touch with you regularly.
 Along with education about food and calories, they will work with you to understand triggers that cause bad eating habits, and help you overcome these.

 After surgery, care needs to be taken to give your gut a chance to heal.
 You will be on a diet of certain foods, mostly liquids and soft foods to start, and restricted calories.
 You will be guided how to build this up over weeks and months.
-You will also need nutrient supplements, which may be lifelong, depending on which surgery you have.
+You will also need nutrient supplements, which may need to be taken for life, depending on which surgery you have.

 The aim is that you make lifelong lifestyle changes to keep the weight off permanently – the team are there to help and guide you through this.